-- Oklahoma governments spend well below the national average per person: $8,373 in 2013, compared to $10,116 nationwide.
-Combined state and local government spending per person ranked 46th among states in 2015, according to the Urban Institute-Brookings Institution Tax Policy Center.
+- Oklahoma governments spend well below the national average per person: $8,781 in 2016, compared to $10,854 nationwide.
+Our state and local government spending per person ranked 45th among states in 2016, according to the Urban Institute-Brookings Institution Tax Policy Center.

-- The largest share of state spending goes to health and social services (39 percent) and education (21 percent).
+- The largest share of total state spending goes to health and social services (38 percent) and education (23 percent).

-- Appropriations by the Legislature ($6.8 billion in the The twelve-month budgetary year from July 1 to June 30.
-Fiscal years are identified by... that ends June 30, 2017) are essential to funding state services but represent less than half of the state’s total spending.
+- Appropriations by the Legislature ($7.7 billion in fiscal year 2021) are essential to funding state services but represent less than half of the state’s total spending.

-- Over 90 percent of total state appropriations go to the ten largest agencies, with common education getting the single largest share (35.8 percent).
-Just over half of all appropriations (50.1 percent) goes to education agencies and almost one third (31.9 percent).funds health and social services (31.9 percent).
+- Eighty-eight percent of total state appropriations go to the ten largest agencies, with common education getting the single largest share (39 percent).
+Just over half of all appropriations (51 percent) goes to education agencies and almost one third (31 percent) funds health and social services.

 - About 1,900 public entities provide public services in Oklahoma, most of them local governments.
-Over two-fifths of all local spending is on education, and local governments also provide essential transportation, public safety and health services and operate utilities like water and electricity that make community development possible.
+Over two-fifths of all local spending is on education, but local governments also provide essential transportation, public safety and health services and operate utilities like water and electricity.

 Since our nation’s earliest history, citizens have come together for the common good – pooling resources through government to make and enforce laws that promote commerce and civic life; protect us from foreign aggression, crime, fire, and disease; build transportation networks; and enable all members of society to be safe, secure, healthy, and prosperous.
 The great triumphs of the United States — immigration, westward expansion, new technologies, and advances in education — required public investment.
 Oklahomans benefit from government’s role in this investment every day.

-Public investment over the years has made Oklahoma a vibrant state and a great place to live.
-Without the revenues residents contribute to the public good, there would not have been land runs, universal public education, affordable public colleges, public parks and libraries, state-of-the-art highways, ports and airports.
+Public investments over the years have made Oklahoma a vibrant state and a great place to live.
+Without the revenues residents contribute to the public good, there would not have been land runs, universal public education, affordable public colleges, public parks and libraries, state-of-the-art highways, ports or airports.
 There is much more to be done though, to help make sure everyone has the opportunity to prosper, and to preserve the gains made over decades.
 To help all Oklahomans reach their full potential in an expanding economy we need to:

 - Make sure the resources are available for public investment in the common good.